jordeguevara/Testing/README.md

 We should group similar endpoints together

-### ES-LINT - TBD
-There is currently a preconfigured ESLint File in MBE, so all you have to do is download an ESLinter and turn off any other extensions that may override it

 ### Types of Testing
 System Integration - end to end test of the architecture